raphauy/f1-prediction/docs/implementation-plan.md

 - [x] Create question library management interface
 - [x] Implement GP-specific question configuration
 - [x] Implement the new requirement (category questions).
 Ask the user to plan that.
+- [x] Implement QuestionTemplate system for "Clásica" and "Strollómetro" categories with copy-to-GP functionality
+- [x] Add Drag and Drop to GP questions table
 - [ ] Add validation for race dates and qualifying times
 - [ ] Build workspace season enrollment system